About Author

 Water Activities: Swimming in pools, nearby beach activities, fishing, boating on the Cape Cod Canal Additional Info: Family activities, live shows, pet-friendly, RV supplies, full hookups, picnic tables, and fireplaces.

-Why It’s Special: Bay View Campground is a highly-rated, full-service RV resort and family campground near beaches and the Cape Cod Canal.
-It combines natural beauty, recreational facilities, and planned entertainment, appealing to all ages and campers.
-The large dog park and on-site activities enhance its appeal for families and pet owners.
+It combines natural beauty, recreational facilities, and planned entertainment for all ages and campers.
+The large dog park and on-site activities boost its appeal for families and pet owners.

 Tip: Book early, enjoy the ice cream parlor, join activities, and bring sports gear for courts and pools.